Evergreen Public Schools: Alternative schools

-Alternative schools serve a variety of students from pre-kindergarten through grade 12.

 Envision Evergreen

 A $695 million bond measure was passed in February 2018.
 Combined with state matching funds and impact fees, more than $800 million of construction projects will be completed by 2024.
 Some of the oldest schools in the district will be rebuilt, while the remainder of the schools will have upgrades and improvements.

 In addition to new construction, Evergreen Public Schools is committed to maintaining and improving existing facilities.
 About $76 million of the bond funds will go towards capital renewal projects.

-2022 staffing changes
+School Board

-On December 28, 2021 John Boyd was named the Interim Superintendent.
-Boyd came on board in January, 2022.
-The members of the school board are Victoria Bradford, Rob Perkins, Julie Bocanegra, Ginny Gronwoldt and Jacqueline Weatherspoon. and Rachel Rogers.
+Following the November 2023 elections, the members of the school board are Julie Bocanegra, Ginny Gronwoldt, Rob Perkins, Gary Wilson, and Jacqueline Weatherspoon.